It takes 10,000 hours of practice to become an expert.

 As per Malcom Gladwell, author of ‘Outliers: The Story of Success’, it takes 10,000 hours to become an expert in any field.

-Don’t worry; you don’t need to spend 10,000 hours to become an expert, but you need to practice a lot to learn to hook and corner in your industry.
+Don’t worry; you don’t need to spend 10,000 hours on becoming an expert, but you need to practice a lot to learn to hook and corner in your industry.

 Have you felt, when you talk to an expert, how do they know everything about it?